Parth32007/Event-Permission-and-Attendance-Management-System/README.md

 ## 🌟 Project Overview

-Event Permission and Attendance Management System is designed to automate the process of obtaining faculty permission for college events.
+Event Permission and Attendance Management System (EPAMS) is designed to automate the process of obtaining faculty permission for college events.
 It replaces traditional paper-based systems with a digital workflow where students can apply for permissions, faculty can review them in real-time, and event coordinators can oversee the entire process.

 ### 🎭 User Roles